-This course is designed to familiarize the student with the rooms division of the hotel.
-Emphasis will be placed on various front office functions: forecasting, reservation procession and guest registration, night audit and check-out procedure.
-The student will further be instructed in all aspects of the unique relationship between the Front Office and the other departments of the hotel.
-Prerequisite: FM1001 or HM1001 or TT1001.
-Quarter Credit Hours 4.5
+This course familiarizes students with the front office department of the hotel.
+Emphasis is placed on: guestroom availability, reservation processing, guest registration, night audit and check-out procedures through a computerized property management system.
+The student will focus on all aspects of the unique relationship between the front office and other departments in the hotel.
+Prerequisite: HM1001 or RL1001 or TT1001.